ga4gh/vrs/docs/source/appendices/truncated_digest_collision_analysis.rst

 the digests are unique).
 Because are only two outcomes, :math:`P + P' = 1` or, equivalently, :math:`P = 1 - P'`.

-For a corpus of size :math:`m=1`, the probabability that the digests of all :math:`m=1` messages are unique is (trivially) 1:
+For a corpus of size :math:`m=1`, the probability that the digests of all :math:`m=1` messages are unique is (trivially) 1:

 .. math:: P' = s/s = 1